 Certifications: The unit strictly follows the guidelines set by CARB and EPA.

-Engine: A 7.5HP, 225cc 4-cycle air-cooled engine provides enough power to handle multiple jobs at the same time.
+Engine: A 7.5HP, 225cc 4-cycle air-cooled engine provides enough power to handle multiple jobs simultaneously.

 Starting Mechanism: Like all the generators mentioned above, it also features both recoil and electric start options.

-This output power is enough to run two big and one small appliances at the same time.
+This output power is enough to run two big and one small appliance at the same time.

 Noise Level: Its decibel rating is lower than all three DuroMax units.
 It operates with a noise level of 69dB.